 July 12, 2017

-On July 12, 2017, Advocates for the West reached a settlement agreement with the National Park Service.
+July 12, 2017 — Advocates for the West reached a settlement agreement with the National Park Service.
 Under the agreement, the NPS will prepare a General Management Plan Amendment and an Environmental Impact Statement “that, at a minimum, addresses the lands currently leased for ranching in Point Reyes and in the north district of Golden Gate National Recreation Area.”

-In July 2016, the Court denied the National Park Service’s motion to dismiss our case.
+July of 2016 — The Court denied the National Park Service’s motion to dismiss our case.
 The Court agreed with our fundamental legal argument that NPS has a mandatory duty under the Park Service legislation to ensure the National Seashore is managed under an updated General Management Plan (GMP), and that our claims challenging current ranching authorizations for lack of environmental analyses did not constitute an impermissible programmatic attack on the agency’s ranching program.

-In August 2016, we filed a Motion for Preliminary Injunction supported by dozens of declarations and exhibits from our clients.
+August of 2016 — We filed a Motion for Preliminary Injunction supported by dozens of declarations and exhibits from our clients.
 That motion asks the Court to stop the Park Service from issuing new long-term ranching leases and a Ranch Plan which presupposes that ranching will continue indefinitely at the Seashore, until the Court decides the merits of our case.
 Our final brief is due at the beginning of November and hearing on the motion is scheduled in December.

 February 10, 2016 — Advocates for the West teamed up with the San Francisco-based law firm Keker & Van Nest to file a lawsuit in federal court seeking to require the National Park Service to update its General Management Plan and prepare an Environmental Impact Statement prior to adopting a proposed ranching plan to issue long-term permits for cattle ranches in the Point Reyes National Seashore in Marin County, California.